-Half term in South Kensington is packed with plenty of great events, exhibitions, performances and films to keep the kids entertained - from the return of the Natural History Museum's ice rink, beatbox at the Royal Albert Hall, drop-in workshops and activities at the museums, the new Royal College of Music's Museum and so much more!
+Half term in South Kensington is packed with plenty of great events, exhibitions, performances and films to keep the kids entertained - from music, films, drop-in workshops, discovery days and activities at the museums, and so much more!

 Pattern Pod is an amazing multi-sensory area for children under 8 years old.
 Fun, interactive exhibits encourage them to recognise and copy patterns.

 Create your own robot and help it overcome future world problems with the Science Museum’s augmented reality app.
 The app combines a series of fun challenges and the latest AR technology to help you think like a scientist.
 Recommended for ages 10–12.
 Download for free.

 Set off on a treasure hunt to unlock the secrets of the museum hidden in its walls.
 Meet a cast of characters, collect gems and reveal the museum's secrets!

 Combining the latest augmented reality technology with STEM skills, children can recognise a dinosaurs’ species, what it eats, likes and needs to survive.
 Young explorers can care for and capture fun photos of themselves interacting with their new dinosaur friend in the backdrop of their home or back garden.
 Age 7-10

 With stunning high definition 3D vision and flight simulator motion technology, you can see and feel for yourself what it’s like in the cockpit of a Red Arrow.